 4. Ask for forgiveness for any unloving words or attitudes

 “Indeed, we all make many mistakes.
 For if we could control our tongues, we would be perfect and could also control ourselves in every other way” James 3:2.
 Spend some time with the Lord repenting and asking for forgiveness regarding language or words that you have spoken that are offensive.
 Commit to working on changing the way you speak in order to demonstrate His love to the world.

 5. Practice speaking words that will encourage, comfort, edify, and inspire

 If you are reading this, you probably have the ability to speak or communicate.
-There are those in our world who do not have this privilege!
-We are so incredibly blessed to be able to use our words to effect the world.
+We are so incredibly blessed to be able to use our words to affect the world.
 How will you use that gift today?
 Which wolf will you feed?

 Want stay up to date on Cornerstone blogs?
 Follow us on social media!

 We have offices throughout the